Aniruddha-kotal/NodeCraft-Inventory-Manager/README.md

 # NodeJS Coding Challenge

 I have developed the Node JS application with all the given requirments.
 Please go through the readme to know more.
+This file has a overview of the project and guide to run on local.

+## Please find another file named "" for all the required information to test the app in AWS EC2 server.

 ## Table of Contents